BZoennchen/supercollider-book/chapters/supercollider/pattern/6-reference.md

 [Prout](https://doc.sccode.org/Classes/Prout.html) uses the function like a routine.
 The function should return values using ``.yield`` or ``.embedInStream``.
-The folling code constructs a pattern that spits out the first 10 Fibonacci numbers.
+The following code constructs a pattern that spits out the first 10 Fibonacci numbers.

 ```isc
 // [ 0, 1, 1, 2, 3, 5, 8, 13, 21, 34 ]